Snoy-Kuo/android_adaptive_icon_example/README.md

  1. Create a top layer.
 Import adaptive icon mask lines to ensure safe area.
  1. Craete a background layer and then draw background.
  1. Create a foreground layer and then draw foreground.
  1. Export foreground and background SVG files.
-Note, if
+Note, some SVG tags are unsoffort for converting to Vector Drawable.
+These objects should frist convert to Paths in SVG.
  1. In Android Studio, create new Vector Assets.
 Convert foreground and background SVG files to Vector Drawable format files. <br/>
     <img src="/images/screenshots/Vector_Asset_Studio.png" width="70%"/>
  1. In Android Studio, create new Image Asset.
 Choose Icon Type="Launcher Icons(Adaptive and legacy)".
 Choose source assets for foreground and background layers.<br/>